 Location: 7-15 Tha Phae Road, Amphoe Mueng Chiang Mai, Chiang Wat

-The Nakara Jardin Bistro is nestled within a pretty garden on the banks of the River Ping.
+The Nakara Jardin Bistro is nestled in a pretty garden on the banks of the River Ping.
 The peaceful setting will transport you back in time as you relax with a luscious Nakara Jardin afternoon tea platter or a dish from Nakara Jardin’s classic French menu.

 Location: 11 Soi 9 Charoenprathet Road T. Chang Klan